The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum

 The exponential decay of tight-binding parameters along the Wilson chain allows a systematic, iterative solution of a series of finite-chain problems $\tH_N, \, N=0, \, 1, \, 2, \ldots$.
 Constraints of computer memory and processing time require that only a subset of many-body the eigenstates of $\tH_N$---typically, the $N_s$ states $\ket{E_{N,r}}$ of lowest energy $E_{N,r}$---be retained to construct the basis for $\tH_{N+1}$.
 Although it is impractical to extend calculations to the continuum limit $\Lambda\to 1$ and $N_s\to\infty$, solutions of $\tH_N$ turn out to provide a good account of thermodynamic properties at reduced temperatures $T/D$ of order $\bLam^{-N/2}$.
 Advantage can be taken of conserved quantum numbers---such as the total charge (electron number measured from half filling) and the total spin $z$ component---to reduce the Hamiltonian matrix into block diagonal form and thereby reduce the computational burden of finding the eigensolution.

-For uniform Cantor set hybridization functions, the integrals in Eqs.\ \eqref{eq:alpha,beta} can be computed for approximants $\tDelta_l(\teps)$ of increasing $l$.
+For uniform Cantor-set hybridization functions, the integrals in Eqs.\ \eqref{eq:alpha,beta} can be computed for approximants $\tDelta_l(\teps)$ of increasing $l$.
 Within a fairly small number of iterations, one reaches converged values for the tight-binding coefficients for low-numbered Wilson-chain sites and can infer the $l\to\infty$ asymptotes of $t_n$ and $\veps_n$ for larger $n$.

 For an AA host, especially at criticality, finding the energy eigenstates of a sufficiently large system, then constructing the hybridization function and obtaining its moments over logarithmic bins in order to compute the tight-binding parameters of the NRG Wilson chain, becomes a computationally prohibitive task.
 An alternative to exact diagonalization of the host Hamiltonian is the KPM \cite{RevModPhys.78.275}, an efficient and stable numerical technique that can be used to represent the spectral density of large matrices as an expansion in Chebyshev polynomials.
 The representation requires the spectrum to be rescaled to lie within $[-1,1]$, which can be accomplished as described at the end of Sec.\ \ref{subsec:AAA-model}.
 After this rescaling, the KPM representation of the reduced hybridization function is